PuulFinance/puulfinance.github.io/_posts/2020-11-26-puul-protocol.md

 This process can go on ad infinitum to create elagant reward systems safely and easily.

+Note well that the Puul Fee system descibed here was set up by instantiating a few derived Puul contracts and some simple settings.
+It shows the versatility of the Puul contracts.

 #### Puul is Transaction Efficient

 The harvesting and claiming abstractions are very transaction efficient.
 These transactions are done at the global protocol level, and aren't dependent on